janko/rodauth-rails/README.md

 ## Testing

 For system and integration tests, which run the whole middleware stack, authentication can be exercised normally via HTTP endpoints.
-See [this wiki page](https://github.com/janko/rodauth-rails/wiki/Testing) for some examples.

-For controller tests, you can log in accounts by modifying the session:
+For example, given a controller

 ```rb
 # app/controllers/articles_controller.rb